RoxanaTorre/revealjs-2d-grid-slideshow/README.md

 This repository contains a snapshot of our in-progress work to enable navigation of a 2D grid slideshow based on Reveal.js.

-Please see detail below on context, requirements and workflow for collaborators.
+Please see details below about context, requirements and workflow for collaborators.

 ## General information about the website